Richa Maheshwari

-Richa Maheshwari is a Delhi-based fashion photographer.
-She started practicing fashion photography and short film making commercially after college and is now the CEO of Richa Maheshwari Film & Photography.
+Richa Maheshwari (born 1988) is a fashion photographer based in Delhi, India.
+She started practicing fashion photography and short film making commercially after college, and later became the CEO of Richa Maheshwari Film & Photography.

 Personal life and work

 Maheshwari was born in Kanpur, Uttar Pradesh, where her father is a businessman.
 Richa Maheshwari Films & Photography began with an idea while she was studying Fashion Communication in the National Institute of Fashion Technology (NIFT).
 She started practicing fashion photography while in college and making short films commercially after college.
 She had set up a small studio by the end of her college year.

 Notable works

 Maheshwari is known for mixing her work with philanthropy.
 She has taught photography to the visually impaired at the National Association for the Blind (NAB) She launched “Anical 2015” on 20 December, along with Lala Textiles from Pakistan.
 She created the Anical (an animal welfare calendar), with the motive to bring a fashionable twist to the sad state of animals.
 Maheshwari launched another calendar "Silencing the Dark" which was dedicated to spreading awareness about blindness, along with Lala Textiles from Pakistan on 17th Dec 2015.

 The co. launched, Silencing the Dark campaign which focused on blindness awareness and the sorry state of visually impaired in the world.
 The launch of the calendar was followed by a small documentary stint and a fashion show wherein the blind kids walked the ramp along with the models.
 The launch was for the welfare of National Association for the Blind.